Lukendziur/MELI-CHALLENGE/README.md

 3. Execute "Test end to end".

+4. If you want the workflow github to check if you can merge, you will also need a playwright.yml script config inside of a .github folder in your root directory.
+The path must be: /.github/workflows/playwright.
+This option is available when you install the dependency.

 # CONSIDERATIONS:

 1. This challenge could have been solved in a simpler way, with less file structure, less componetization, less styling and even setting up a simple server in Node.
 My intention is to show how I would work on a medium scale project using one of the most used technologies for server side rendering nowadays: Next.js.